 His eyes crinkled at Samantha, “Armand” he smiled placing his fingers on Caroline’s palm.

-She said, “My name is Samantha.
+“My name is Samantha.
 Do you come here often?”

-He giggled again when he began to slide his hand up her hip.
-She allowed it just to see how far he would go before she actually slapped his face which she would never do, but he didn’t know that.
+He giggled again began to slide his hand up her hip again.
+She allowed it just to see how far he would go before she slapped his face which she would never do, but he didn’t know that.

-She didn’t slap it but stood, tugging his hand.
-She led him into the world that was her haven against depression.
-Samantha was aroused because the music was simple, clean disco, no lyrics, by Queen.
+Armand showed up at her table like a lost puppy and put his hand out.
+She didn’t slap it but stood instead, tugging his him onto the floor.
+She led him to the world that was her haven against depression.
+It aroused Samantha because the music was simple clean disco, no lyrics, by Queen.

+He was also very straight-forward and somewhat puzzling.
 Armand seemed vulnerable somehow and so she grew to trust his intentions and appreciate his joy.
 It had been a long time since she had felt genuinely happy.
 But that wasn’t all.
 When she rose to take his hand his confident style claimed her body.
 She didn’t need to think, only to allow him to master her with his professional moves inviting an audience of cheering onlookers.
 She began to forgive him for not being Jacques.